DIA & High School Diploma

 Upon completion of 12th grade,students receive the U.S. High School Diploma and the German International Abitur (DIA) – as long as they meet the requirements for both.
 The U.S. High School Diploma requires completion of 21 credits including the completion of U.S. History and community service hours, while the DIA comprises a rigorous series of written and oral examinations.

-To respond to the growing trend toward standardized international education, the German Cultural Ministry Conference in 2005 officially established the German International Abitur Exam and Diploma (DIA) for students studying abroad.
+To respond to the growing trend toward standardized international education, the German Cultural Ministry Conference in 2005 officially established the German International Abitur Exam (DIAP) for students studying abroad.
 Bilingualism and independent learning are an important part of this program.
-Beginning in the 5th Grade, History is taught in English, followed in the 7th Grade by Biology.
+Beginning in 5th grade, History is taught in English, followed in the 7th Grade by Biology.
 Students in the Gymnasium branch also take U.S. History using U.S. textbooks.

-With a German International Abitur Exam Diploma (DIA), students are eligible to apply for admission to all German universities as well as to universities around the world.
-The DIA diploma therefore offers students a unique advantage over those with just a “normal” Abitur diploma.
+With a German International Abitur (DIAP) which has later been revised and rennamed to DIA, students are eligible to apply for admission to all German universities as well as to universities around the world.
+It therefore offers students a unique advantage over those with just a “normal” Abitur diploma.

-In 2017 the German International Abitur Exam diploma will be awarded for the first time, parallel to the traditional Abitur diploma.
-After 2020, the German International Abitur diploma (DIA) will be the standard diploma offered to graduates of the German School Washington.
+In 2017, the German International Abitur (DIAP) will be awarded for the first time, parallel to the traditional Abitur diploma.
+After 2020, the updated version, the German International Abitur (DIA) will be the standard diploma offered to graduates of the German International School Washington D.C.